-I left the spring first, then immediately came upon a narrow, rocky, canyon-type passage with a deep pool of water and a drop-off into more water.
-The detour blazes went right through here, so clearly there usually isn’t water here.
+I left Anaconda Spring first, then immediately came upon a narrow, rocky, canyon-type passage with a deep pool of water and a drop-off into more water.
+The detour blazes went right through the water and over the drop-off, so clearly there usually isn’t water here.
 But this has been a snowy and rainy time in Arizona.

 No way was I jumping in that water with my pack.
 Plus, it was cold and super windy today.
 I could see people had scrambled up the left side to detour around, but it was a pretty steep climb, especially with a pack.

 I started to climb and got about 3/4 of the way up and was stuck.
 My feet couldn’t find any good holds.
 I yelled for Warden, and thank goodness he heard and came.
 He scrambled up like a mountain goat and helped me up.